Adnan-2k03/nexus_final/README.md

 ## ⚠️ Production Status

-🔴 **The live deployment is temporarily offline due to deployment issues.**
+🔴 **The live deployment is temporarily offline.**

+**Reason:** We encountered deployment issues during recent updates and platform integration work.

 We apologize for the temporary unavailability and are actively working to restore service by **September 30th, 8:00 AM**.